hashicorp/otto/website/source/docs/infra/index.html.md

 The infrastructure type in the [Appfile](/docs/concepts/appfile.html) tells Otto what kind of infrastructure you'd like to use to deploy your application.
-Otto uses this information to create a base infrastructure, to build your application for that infrastructrue, and finally to deploy your application into that infrastructure.
+Otto uses this information to create a base infrastructure, to build your application for that infrastructure, and finally to deploy your application into that infrastructure.

 This section documents the infrastructure types that Otto supports by default